HISTORY OF GENOA: FASCISM REGIME AND GREATER GENOA

 Fascist bombast became reality with the 1930 city planning act and the ensuing maintenance and construction work.
 Piazza della Vittoria is the most striking example, with the commemorative arch for the dead and the large buildings surrounding the square and the central police station and the D’Oria high school in the background.
 The area of Piazza Dante achieved a directional and representative role for the image of the industrial city with the construction of the current buildings, among which the Piacentini skyscraper.

-One of the most significant changes involved the Bisagno plain in the area stretching from Brignole to Foce.
+One of the most significant stuctural changes in the recent history of Genoa involved the Bisagno plain in the area stretching from Brignole to Foce.
 Belonging to the army, in the 19th century it was used for military drills and was purchased by the municipality, which covered the river bed by building the current six-lane road.
 In addition to this, a new elevated road – today known as Corso Gastaldi – in the San Martino neighbourhood replaced the narrow and winding San Martino road which could no longer bear the amount of traffic.

 In the west the excavation of the San Benigno promontory changed the city’s shape.
 It was there that roadworks started, leading to the construction of the “truck road” – an alternative to the Giovi state road – which stretched from Sampierdarena to Serravalle.
 Today it is called A7 motorway.
 The new road proved essential for supporting the traffic generated by the port.
 It also absorbed a huge amount of workforce in the crucial period following the Great Depression.
 Fascist propaganda hyped the employment of over 27,000 workers in the truck road which was completed in less than three years, between October 1932 and September 1935.